-5. Although a center or hospital seeking ASRH stroke center recognition is not required to obtain certification by an external certifying body, a hospital which submits a copy of ASRH certification by a LERN-recognized organization, such as the joint commission, HFAP or other LERN approved accrediting/certification body, shall be assumed to meet the requirements for recognition.
+5. A center or hospital seeking ASRH recognition must submit data which, at a minimum, meets door to needle metric for ASRH recognition for the two consecutive quarters immediately preceding the submission date.
+Although a center or hospital seeking ASRH stroke center recognition is not required to obtain certification by an external certifying body, a hospital which submits a copy of ASRH certification by a LERN-recognized organization, such as the joint commission, HFAP or other LERN approved accrediting/certification body, shall be assumed to meet the requirements for recognition.
 Hospitals must all meet LERN ASRH requirements and approved data submission requirements.

 6. Each center or hospital shall submit proof of continued compliance every two years by submission of an affidavit by its CEO.
+The CEO may submit a revised attestation at any point during the two year period, as appropriate, when a change in resources or certification occurs.